-8.1 Under the provisions of the NBFC Regulations 2008, the Management Company of the Fund is entitled to remuneration during the first five years of the Fund, of an amount not exceeding three percent of the average annual net assets of the Fund and thereafter of an amount equal to two percent of such assets of the Fund.
-The Management Company has charged remuneration at the rate of 2% (June 30, 2014: 2%) p.a. for the current period.
+8.1 Under the provisions of the NBFC Regulations 2008, the Management Company of the Fund is entitled to a remuneration during the first five years of the Fund, of an amount not exceeding three percent of the average annual net assets of the Fund and thereafter of an amount equal to two percent of such assets of the Fund.
+The Management Company has charged its remuneration at the rate of 1.75% (June 30, 2014: 1.75%) per annum for the current year.